CodeCrafter19programmer/YoRent-Fresh/DEPLOYMENT_CHECKLIST.md

 ### If Spinner Still Appears:

 1. Check browser console for errors
-2. Verify deploy completed successfully on Netlify
+2. Verify deploy completed successfully on Vercel
 3. Make sure you're testing the live site (not localhost)

 ---